Stochastic Neural Network Symmetrisation in Markov Categories: A general methodology for symmetrisation

 by the law of the unconscious statistician.
-Provided the action on $\Y$ is affine, Proposition \ref{prop:expectation-preserves-equivariance} then shows that this is equivariant.
-This recovers the approach of \cite[(4)]{kim2023learning}, who consider the case where $\G$ is compact and $\gamma$ admits an equivariant (in the sense of \eqref{eq:stochastic-equivariance-density-definition}) conditional density with respect to the Haar measure on $\G$.
-In turn, \cite[Proposition 1]{kim2023learning} show that \emph{frame averaging} \cite[(3)]{puny2022frame} is an instance of their approach, where $\gamma(dg|x)$ is uniform on the set produced by the frame at the value $x$.
-The right-hand side of \eqref{eq:kim-et-al-approach} also recovers the (equivariant) \emph{weighted frames} approach of \cite[Remark 3.4]{dym2024equivariant}, explicating its relationship to the approach of \cite{kim2023learning}.
-Finally, letting $\G \coloneqq \Sn_n$ be the group of permutations of $\{1, \ldots, n\}$, with $\gamma(dg|x)$ uniform on $\Sn_n$, and equipping $\Y$ with the trivial action, \eqref{eq:kim-et-al-approach} becomes
+Provided the action on $\Y$ is affine, Proposition \ref{prop:expectation-preserves-equivariance} then implies that this is equivariant.
+This recovers the approach of \citet{kim2023learning}, who consider the case where $\G$ is compact and $\pre$ admits an equivariant (in the sense of \eqref{eq:stochastic-equivariance-density-definition}) conditional density with respect to the Haar measure on $\G$.
+Our framework immediately extends this to the case of a general homomorphism $\varphi : \HH \to \G$.

+In turn, Proposition 1 of \citet{kim2023learning} shows that \emph{frame averaging} \citep[(3)]{puny2022frame} is an instance of their approach, where $\pre(dg|x)$ is uniform on the set produced by the frame at the value $x$.
+The right-hand side of \eqref{eq:kim-et-al-approach} also recovers the (equivariant) \emph{weighted frames} approach from Remark 3.4 of \citet{dym2024equivariant}, explicating its relationship to \citet{kim2023learning}.
+In addition, by letting $\G \coloneqq \Sn_n$ be the group of permutations of $\{1, \ldots, n\}$, with $\pre(dg|x)$ uniform on $\Sn_n$, and equipping $\Y$ with the trivial action, \eqref{eq:kim-et-al-approach} becomes